dannybauman/30-day-map-challenge-2025/PLATFORM-TRACKER.md

 **Best For**: Projects needing Firebase features, developers comfortable with code, production deployments, when full control matters
-**Avoid For**: Quick prototypes (API key friction), non-developers, beautiful default designs
+**Avoid For**: Quick prototypes (API key friction), non-developers, beautiful default designs **Human Oversight**: Entered the required API keys and noted the need to improve the default styling and copy.

 ---